Hudson County Prosecutor Esther Suarez Retiring

-Suarez, who has served in the position for 10 years, touted her accomplishments in a statement.
+Suarez, who has served in the position for 10 years, made the announcement on Thursday, July 17.
 Her last day will be Friday, Aug.
 1.

 "My goal, since day one, was to build an Office that can better address the needs of the residents of Hudson County, while also providing law enforcement with the tools necessary to protect and serve," Suarez said.